mathparracho/podioToExcel/README.md

 # podioToExcel

+Collect data from Citrix Podio, generate them as Excel files to your Google Drive's account and organize all them inside your local PC.

+## How to:

 Paste the code in the "get_datav2.gs" file in a new project at the google script platform.

 Then, filling your credentials accordingly, run the function "runThisFunction()" to start the wrapper.